Alfex4936/github-actions/README.md

 # 👋 Github Actions

-This repository is just a test repo for testing github actions.
+This repository is just a test repo to test github actions.

 <table>
     <tr><td width=60% valign=top>